Most business owners value views, likes, followers, and a huge email list.

-As discussed above, customers who buy from Amazon or eBay expect fast deliveries.
+As I mentioned above, customers who buy from Amazon or eBay expect fast deliveries.
 You can't ask them to pay for something and wait using one of those platforms.

 I hope you have a clear idea of what you can or cannot expect from a pre-order strategy at this point.

 How To Do Pre-Order Business?
 (Choosing Your Pre-Order Method)

-Here are the 3 most common types or pre-orders you can offer:
+Here are the 3 most common types of pre-orders you can offer:

 This is the simplest of all.
 Your customers will pay you upfront for the products.
 The only trouble is that sometimes, a customer's regular purchases get mixed up with their pre-orders.

 You can also send your customers payment links to pay later.
 They can complete their checkout process through your store.

 The only downside of using this option is you might end up targeting early adopters and not your ideal customers.
 You don't want that.

 You Need A Strategy If You Want To Get The Most Of Your Pre-Orders...

 Today's business owners need to learn one thing.
 They can't automate every task to drive growth.

-Whether it's social media, content, or pre-orders, you will need a strategy to move forward.
+Whether it's social media and content marketing, or pre-orders, you will need a strategy to move forward.
 You need an effective pre-order campaign.